opendocsg/slw-judgments-backfill/2001_SGHC_131/report.md

 (3) under the principle in **Ex p James, re Condon** [1874] LR 9 Ch App 609, the court would order the liquidators to return the money.

 The first two grounds are related.
-They are based on the English decision in **Chase Manhattan Bank NA v Israel-British Bank (London)** [1981] Ch 105[1979] 3 All ER 1025which was followed by the High Court in **Standard Chartered Bank v Sin Chong Hua Electric & Trading** [1995] 3 SLR 863.
+They are based on the English decision in **Chase Manhattan Bank NA v Israel-British Bank (London)** [1981] Ch 105[1979] 3 All ER 1025which was followed by the High Court in **Standard Chartered Bank v Sin Chong Hua Electric & Trading** <span class="citation">[1995] 3 SLR 863</span>.
 However, I need not go into these grounds as my decision can be supported on the third ground alone, which I now set out.

 **_Principle in Ex p James_**